sfuad001/IR-SearchEngine/README.md

 node server:
 1.First install nodejs in your machine.
 2.Then go to IR-SearchEngine/backend/ and run the command npm install.
-3. After that run \verb|npm start|.
+3. After that run npm start.
 The node server will start listening.

 react app:
 1.Go to IR-SearchEngine/react-app/ and run npm install.